A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

 As an example, consider the case~$k=0$ with the input state vector~$\ket{0 \dotsc 000}$ yielding~$F_N$'s first column

 This state is constructed by applying Hadamard gates to all qubits.
-None of the controlled phase gates are applied because the respective control qubits all have the value~$0$.
+None of the controlled phase gates are applied because the respective control qubits are in state~$\ket 0$.
 On the other hand, when~$k=1$ with the input state vector~$\ket{0 \dotsc 001}$ the state vector that must be constructed reads